 Students participating in the Adventist Colleges Abroad program and majoring in a foreign language must complete a minimum of twelve hours of upper-division courses in the program at Walla Walla University after their year abroad.
 All majors are required to pass the departmental comprehensive examination.

-FRENCH STUDIES MAJOR (Bachelor of Arts)Major Requirements:
+FRENCH STUDIES MAJOR (BACHELOR OF ARTS)

 FREN 405 French Stylistics and Rhetoric 4 LANG 406 Language and Culture 4

 Four credits must be taken from the following courses: